Generative AI for image reconstruction in Intensity Interferometry: a first attempt: Image Reconstruction: Results and Evaluation

-The reconstructed images are visually compelling, demonstrating the GAN's effectiveness in using II to reconstruct images.
-However, visual assessment alone is insufficient; statistical evaluation is necessary to validate the results.
-To achieve this, we employ image moments as a statistical method.
-Image moments capture key properties of the reconstructed objects—such as shape, size, and intensity distribution—by quantifying features like position, orientation, and brightness distribution.
-By comparing the moments of the GAN-generated images to those of the ground truth, we can objectively assess the consistency and accuracy of the reconstruction.
+The reconstructed images are visually compelling, demonstrating the Model's effectiveness in using II to reconstruct images.
+However, visual assessment alone is insufficient; statistical evaluation of the generated images in comparison with the ground truth images is necessary to validate the results.
+We present here the results of our calculation and comparison of the moments of distribution of pixel brightness in the target ``Ground Truth'' images and the ``Predicted'' images.

+Image moments capture key properties of the reconstructed objects, such as shape, size, and intensity distribution, by quantifying features like position, orientation, and brightness distribution.
+By comparing the moments of the Model-generated images with those of the ground truth, we can objectively assess the consistency and accuracy of the reconstruction.
 This approach provides a reliable framework for evaluating reconstruction quality, as image moments can reveal subtle differences in geometric and intensity properties that might not be apparent through visual inspection alone.

 The raw moment $M_{ij}$ of an image is defined as \citep{hu1962visual}